In some circumstances rent payments can be made from your universal credit direct to your landlord.

 You should have one month to write to Jobcentre Plus to ask it to reconsider.
 If Jobcentre Plus refuses to reconsider the decision, you do not usually have any further right to appeal.

-Get advice if Jobcentre Plus won't agree to make alternative payment arrangements.
+Get benefits advice if Jobcentre Plus won't agree to make alternative payment arrangements.